qihongl/learn-hippo/docs/paper_task_encoding/RESULTS.md

 reward to 0.4833.
 Bootstrap intervals for the endpoint gap and both reward advantages were above zero.
 The endpoint was not forced or supplied as a target.

-A variable-delay, missing-observation DM diagnostic also reached endpoint probability 0.8928 and reward 0.7404, close to the forced-endpoint value of 0.7425, but it had not met the five-checkpoint convergence rule.
+The ten-seed variable-delay, missing-observation DM replication did not pass the endpoint criterion.
+Mean endpoint probability was 0.7055 (SD 0.4346): seven seeds finished above 0.80, but only six met the five-checkpoint stability rule, while three ended at 0.211, 0.046, or 0.000.
+Mean reward was nevertheless 0.7291 versus 0.6097 for never and 0.6343 for matched random encoding, with intervals above zero.
+Thus variable timing permits boundary learning but does not yield reliable discovery.

 The stronger full-task result is negative.
 From-scratch sampled learning on the released 0.25 RM / 0.25 DM / 0.50 NM mixture produced endpoint probability 0.0027,